donejs/donejs/docs/guides/setting-up.md

 ### Prerequisites

-To get DoneJS working on OS X you need Xcode command line tools which you can get by typing:
+To get DoneJS working on macOS you need Xcode command line tools which you can get by typing:

 ```shell
 xcode-select --install